B0WEN-HU/gr-verilog/README.md

 **GSoC19 project: Cycle-accurate Verilog Design Simulation Integration**

-This is an OOT module for GNU Radio integrating verilog simultion.
+This is an OOT module for GNU Radio integrating verilog simulation.
 This module can run Verilog simulation at runtime in GNU Radio based on [Verilator](https://www.veripool.org/wiki/verilator/), an open-source Verilog simulator.

 So far, serveral blocks namely `verilog_axi_ii`, `verilog_axi_ff`, `verilog_axi_ss` and `verilog_axi_cc`, hereinafter referred to as `verilog_axi_xx`, were implemented.